dbcli/mssql-cli/doc/development_guide.md

 -	Create pull requests against the https://github.com/dbcli/mssql-cli repository to get your code changes merged into the project repository.

 ## <a name="Install_Python_Clone_Source_Code"></a>1.
 Install Python / Clone Source Code
 1. Install latest Python from http://python.org.
-Please note that the version of Python that comes preinstalled on OSX is 2.7.
-It is recommended to install both Python 2.7 and Python3.7 to ensure backwards compatibility for testing.
+Please note that the version of Python that comes preinstalled on macOS is 2.7.
+It is recommended to install both Python 2.7 and supported versions of Python 3 (3.8 at the time of this writing) to ensure backwards compatibility for testing.
     #### Windows
     - The latest Python installation package can be downloaded from [here](https://www.python.org/downloads/).
     - During installation, select the 'Add Python to PATH' option.
 Python must be in the PATH environment variable.